bretton/samplehugositecontent/content/projects/projecttwo/index.md

 +++
 title = 'Project Two'
-description = This was the second project. date = 2024-04-02T17:33:20Z draft = false
+description = 'This was the second project.' date = 2024-04-02T17:33:20Z draft = false
 +++